LlmKira/Docs/docs/en/guide/getting-started.md

 ## 🥽 Manual installation

-- Use `pip uninstall llmkira` to uninstall the old kernel.
+- Use `pip uninstall llm-kira` to uninstall the old kernel.

+- Use `pip uninstall llmkira` to uninstall plugin dev tools.(or will cause conflict)

 - Make sure your Python version is 3.9 or above.